pmedilall/DT-EDA-Examples/README.md

 ## Reference App Setup for Observability

 We have 2 options for deploying a reference app that can be used for Dynatrace observability and simulating problem events that can be detected by Dynatrace.
-NOTE: The Dynatrace tenant and Ansible/EDA setup instructions in the following sections are using Easytrade as the reference app.
+NOTE: The Dynatrace tenant and Ansible/EDA setup instructions in the following sections are using Easytrade as the reference app but they apply to the Easytravel app as well.

 - Set up Easytrade app on OpenShift
   1. [Deploy](https://docs.dynatrace.com/docs/shortlink/installation-openshift-operatorhub#installation) the Dynatrace Certified Operator from the OpenShift OperatorHub